Self Employed Carpenter

 Building Stairs

 On Monday, I arrived at work to discover that a third building had burned.
 Wow!
 The fire started over the weekend when nobody (especially me) was there.
 As far as I knew, the cause of the fires was never known.
 Buildings under construction have a higher risk of fire than completed structures.
 Fire protection building codes intend to protect a completed building, not one that is half-built.
-There were always pieces of highly-flammable moisture barrier lying around.
+There were always pieces of Highly Flammable moisture barrier lying around.
 I guessed that someone carelessly tossed a cigarette into a pile of debris, and poof.

 The Last Week